LaurentVeyssier/Credit-Card-fraud-detection-using-Machine-Learning/README.md

 # Credit-Card-fraud-detection-system-using-Machine-Learning
-Detect Fraudulent Credit Card transactions using different Machile Learning models and compare performances
+Detect Fraudulent Credit Card transactions using different Machine Learning models and compare performances

 In this notebook, I explore various Machine Learning models to detect fraudulent use of Credit cards.
 I compare each model performance and results.
 The best performance is achieved using SMOTE technique.